NXP/nxmw/plugin/psa/README.md

 To include the PSA plugin files in mbedTLS 3.x build enable PSA in mbedTLS_ALT cmake option (`mbedTLS_ALT=PSA`),

-The following PSA features / APIs are supported in NX middleare using mbedTLS 3.x
+The following PSA features / APIs are supported in NX middleware using mbedTLS 3.x

 1. Nist256 and Brainpool256 Generate Key / (API - `psa_generate_key`)